 Reality: Gamification gives users feedback

-This myth is rooted in the mistaken belief that the visible progress markers within a game contain the essence of the game, and will motivate people to keep playing.
-Any game designer would laugh at this notion — game mechanics are like the icing on a cake, completely unsatisfying when served up separately.
+This myth is based on the belief that progress indicators within a game are enough to motivate people.
+Any game designer would laugh at this notion — game mechanics are more like the icing on a cake.
 Game mechanics are the visible “tip of the iceberg” within a great gaming experience; the true power comes from the underlying systems, content and storytelling that hold your interest and propels you through the experience.

 Expectation: Gamification is for a specific target market